 For years Sleepyhead was widely used by sleep apnea patients to view a more detailed analysis of their CPAP stats and reports.
 The software was created and founded by Mark Watkins AKA Jedimark.
-Unfortunately through lots of disagreement, mistrust, and drama, Mark Watkins decided to close his Sleepyhead project and no longer continue it.
+Unfortunately through lots of disagreement, mistrust, and drama, Mark Watkins decided to close his Sleepyhead project and no longer continue working it.

-What is Sleepyhead?
+What is Sleepyhead Software?

 Sleepyhead is an open source software that allows CPAP users to view their CPAP date in a more detail.
 Open source means that it is free and open to the public to make or create changes to the code.
 This is similar to WordPress.
 Sleepyhead was created by Mark Watkins aka Jedimark.

-The software that came right from CPAP manufactures to view data is often limited and often clumsy.
+The software that came right from CPAP manufactures to view data is often limited and very clumsy.
 The data it gives tells a very small story of what a patient experience when they sleep at night with their CPAP.

 Can you still download Sleepyhead?